swatikumari-336/MERN_ECommerce/README.md

 # MERN_ECommerce

-this is a ECommerce project using MERN (MongoDB, Express, React, Node)
+This is an eCommerce project using MERN (MongoDB, Express, React, Node)